SM-SHIFAT/HotelService_SOAP_java/README.md

 - **makePayment**: Processes a payment for a booking.
   - **Dependencies**: Accesses the `addLog` operation in the Utility Service to add a log entry.
 - **getStatement**: Retrieves the payment statement for a user.

-### Access
-All operations in the Payment Service can be accessed directly.

 ## 4. Booking Service
 The Booking Service manages the booking process and integrates with other services.